RoboCop (character): Perception

-RoboCop's vision has an internal zoom capability for better aim as well as tracking.
-RoboCop also has different vision modes, but the only one that has been used in the movies was thermal vision in RoboCop and RoboCop 3.
-His systems use a grid which is crucial to RoboCop's targeting as well as bullet trajectory (allowing him to make ricochet shots), though apparently the targeting reticle of RoboCop is internal to him, as seen in the first movie.
+RoboCop's vision has an internal zoom capability for better aim, as well as tracking.
+RoboCop also has different vision modes, but the only one that has been used in the movies was thermal vision, as seen in RoboCop and RoboCop 3.
+His systems use a grid which is crucial to RoboCop's targeting, as well as bullet trajectory (allowing him to make ricochet shots), though apparently the targeting reticle of RoboCop is internal to him, as seen in the first movie.
 As seen in RoboCop 2, RoboCop's programming prevents him from targeting children, which allowed Hob to shoot RoboCop and escape the Nuke drug lab.
-He also has a recorder which can detect voice fluctuations and stress as well as play back audio/visual.
+He also has a recorder which can detect voice fluctuations and stress, as well as play back audio/visual.
 This recording capability enables RoboCop to document any situation he encounters with perfect recall and unbiased neutrality, with his memory being deemed through legal agreement as admissible evidence in a court of law.
 As seen in RoboCop 2, RoboCop possesses a directional microphone with which he can track conversations from a distance.
 It would seem to be very sensitive, as he can hear vehicles approaching from afar despite being indoors (as he did when he was hiding out in RoboCop 3).

-In the television series, he is capable of lie detection by means of a polygraph.
+In the television series, he is capable of lie detection by means of a polygraph, via vocalization.
+He is also capable of perceiving alternate wavelengths of the EM spectrum (i.e. Infrared), allowing him to see invisible things, see in the dark and through solid barriers.

 In the reboot film, his vision is greatly enhanced: His visor comes down when in attack mode, and is usually up when in sentry mode.
 He uploaded the entire database of the Detroit PD in the visor, allowing him to instantly spot criminals in the crowd (as shown during a demonstration, where he spotted a criminal and arrested him).
 He also has an internal microphone allowing him to speak directly with OmniCorp officials.